BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 from the balcony arrowed, outside the residential lounge of the Carlton Hotel, Blackpool.
 This is a modern pic, copyright Google.

-(RIP: Jeremy Glass 1962-1987 a very good and loyal friend, who is missed every day.
-My son is named after him.)
+(R.I.P. : Jeremy Glass 1962 -1988 a very good and loyal friend, who is missed every day.
+My son is named after

 I have seen Mercury, not many times, but a good few, since that evening.
-Most notably when it
+I photographed it

-appeared, yet again, within a few degrees of Venus on the 16th January 2015.
-Thanks to Venus acting as an obvious signpost, and to some clear weather that lasted over a week, it was easy to
+when it appeared, yet again, within a few degrees of Venus on the 16th January 2015.
+Thanks to Venus acting as an obvious signpost, and to some clear weather that lasted over a week, it was

-find little Mercury for three nights of that elongation.
+easy to find little Mercury for four or five nights of that elongation.

-Pic: The picture was taken with my Fuji DSLR - zoomed to 300mm lens, and I don't think I'm fooling mysef if I claim that it looks slightly pink on this photo.
-The two planets were about two or three degrees aparent separation and almost exactly South-West azimuth direction, from my back garden in Handsacre, on this photo.
+Pic: The picture was taken with my Fuji DSLR - zoomed to 300mm lens, and I don't think I'm fooling myself if I claim that it looks slightly pink on this photo.
+The two planets were about two or three degrees aparent separation and approx. South-West azimuth direction.
+This shot was taken from my back garden in Handsacre.

 (I don't stay in the same place for long, you'll discover!
 I've lived all over the place